 - Spinal cord stimulation.
 This involves placing a small wire attached to a power source to apply electrical impulses to the space surrounding irritated or damaged spinal nerves.
 The electrical impulses block pain signals from reaching the brain.

 - Intraspinal infusion.
 Intraspinal infusion uses an implanted pump to deliver a continuous flow of medication to the spaces surrounding the spinal nerves.

 These devices require realistic expectations for pain reduction, and need ongoing medical follow-up for revisions, refills and battery changes.
 Additionally, patients need ongoing behavioral management techniques

-For some people with whiplash injuries, gentle chiropractic adjustments may help to strengthen weakened muscles, restore movement, and speed recovery.
-Chiropractic care focuses on correcting the structural or soft tissue damage causes by a whiplash injury.
+For some people with whiplash injuries, gentle chiropractic or osteopathic adjustments may help to restore movement, and speed recovery.
+Chiropractic care focuses on improving motion and diminishing pain caused by a whiplash injury.